 It’s best to tackle the broadest possible variety of performance set-ups: intimate inside venues, outdoor events, accompanied by a live band, or with a backing track, etcetera, in order to make yourself a more versatile performer, and therefore more appealing to managers and labels later on.

-Methods for making money as an unsigned musician/singer:
+Singing for money as an unsigned musician/singer:

-#1 Make money busking
+#1 How to make money singing and busking

 Busking is a great option for musicians early in their career, not only to earn money singing, but also to gain confidence at performing and responding to a live audience.